+Student Information August 2013

+First Name Last Name UID

+Degree Program Graduation Date

+Street Address

-Student Information First Name Last Name Student University ID Number (UID) Degree Program Graduation Date Street Address City State Zip Daytime Phone Number Email Address Electronic Distribution Information 1 (Please check only one): I authorize immediate access s to the electronic full text of my work the rough ProQuest and DRUM I request that the University dissertation through DRUM of Maryland embargo (restrict) access to for: the electronic full text of my thesis or One (1) year Six (6) years Indefinitely an indefinite embargo requires wri tten approval by the Dean of the Graduate Schoo Copyright Clause for U.S. Governmen nt Employees Only The work entitledU.S.
-Government and, in accordance with was prepared as part of my of 17 U.S.C.
-105, is not available for copyright ficial duties as an employee of the protection in the United States.
-Does Not App the scholarly material identified belo w in the Digital Repository at the Univer a no cost, nonexclusive, right and license to include sity of Maryland ("DRUM"), and, through orld-wide at no cost provided the University does any part of the material, I have the w Maryland.
-If the material is based on ritten authority from the owner of copyrig work that was sponsored or supported by applied with any requirements the sponsor rial or, to the extent that I do not hold copyright in ght to grant this license to the University of y an agency or entity other than the University of may have imposed on publication including a right rith my advisor.
-I understand that I must ertation publicly available through DRUM and enter into a separate license agreement with Signature Date Title of Thesis/Dissertation Advisor Advisor Signature
+City State Zip

+Daytime Phone Number Email Address

+Electronic Distribution Informa Please check only one: tion

+I authorize immediate ac cess to the electronic full text of my work th nrough ProQuest and DRUM

+I request that the University dissertation through DRU sity of Maryland embargo (restrict) access to JM for: o the electronic full text of my thesis or

+One (1) year Six (6) years Indefinitely

+an indefinite embargo requires written approval by the Dean of the Graduate School

+include the scholarly material idea ntified below in the Digital Repository at the splay, and distribute the material to users we a no cost, nonexclusive, right and license to e University of Maryland ("DRUM"), and, through orld-wide at no cost provided the University does

+any part of the material, I have the Maryland.
+If the material is based Maryland, I represent that I have e written authority from the owner of copyrid on work that was sponsored or supported by erial or, to the extent that I do not hold copyright in ight to grant this license to the University of by an agency or entity other than the University of r may have imposed on publication including a

+my advisor.
+I understand that I must enter rtation publicly available through DRUM and that I into a separate license agreement with ProQuest for

+Signature Date

+Title of Thesis/Dissertation